 However, in I AM, Shadyac steps in front of the camera to recount what happened to him after a cycling accident left him completely incapacitated.
 Though he ultimately recovered, he emerged with a new sense of purpose, determined to share his own awakening to his prior life of excess and greed.

 Armed with nothing but his innate curiosity and a small crew to film his adventures, Shadyac set out to investigate how he as an individual, and humanity as a whole, could improve the way we live and walk in the world.
-On his quest he met with a variety of thinkers and doers from the worlds of science, philosophy, academia, and faith, including such luminaries as David Suzuki, Noam Chomsky, Howard Zinn, Desmond Tutu, Lynne McTaggart, Ray Anderson, John Francis, Coleman Barks, and Marc Ian Barasch.
+On his quest, he met with a variety of thinkers and doers from the worlds of science, philosophy, academia, and faith, such as David Suzuki, Noam Chomsky, Howard Zinn, Desmond Tutu, Lynne McTaggart, Ray Anderson, John Francis, Coleman Barks, and Marc Ian Barasch.

-Shadyac appears on-screen as an irrepressible everyman who asks tough questions, but offers no easy answers.
+Shadyac appears on-screen as an irrepressible everyman who asks tough questions but offers no easy answers.
 The result is a fresh, energetic, and life-affirming film that challenges our preconceptions about human behavior, while simultaneously celebrating the unconquerable human spirit.